 The yellowfin stock changed into a higher recruitment regime in about 1983, but may have recently moved back into an intermediate recruitment regime.
-During 2005-2007, the yellowfin stock has been below the level corresponding to the maximum sustainable yield (34% of its unexploited size).
-One estimate of the effect of this reduced stock size is that the predation by adult yellowfin on other parts of the ecosystem is reduced to about 36% of what it was in the absence of a fishery.
+During 2005-2007, the yellowfin stock has been below the level corresponding to the maximum sustainable yield (27% of its unexploited size), but has increased to above that level in 2008.
+One estimate of the effect of this reduced stock size is that the predation by adult yellowfin on other parts of the ecosystem is reduced to about 35% of what it was in the absence of a fishery.